 The self-aware asshole should also be mindful of his own sensitivity.
 In an example of the snake biting its own tale, the average American asshole marks the vulnerability and victimhood of others as a drain on good sense and decency, mocking safe spaces on college campuses, and perpetuating jokes about trigger warnings.
 This is an ironic wail of sensitivity over the delicacy of others.
 In a sense, this is the asshole trying to out-snowflake the snowflake by being sensitive to the sensitivity of others.

-Understanding these rights and consequences is essential for the asshole to recognize that political correctness is a fantastical weapon that does not threaten him.
-It is a vapor, conjured by magicians in decades past to excuse asshole behavior and to plead for no consequences.
+Understanding these rights and consequences is essential for the asshole to recognize that political correctness and cancel culture are fantastical weapons that do not threaten him.
+They are mere vapor, conjured by magicians in decades past to excuse asshole behavior and to plead for no consequences.

 It is time for the asshole to dismiss the apparition of outrage at oversensitivity, and recognize that he is, in fact, just an asshole.
 We are, as Americans, all assholes, in reality.
 So every day, in every way, we judge how little or how much we want to test the boundaries of good taste, ethics, and offensiveness, and we manage the results and accept that certain principles of anguish, anger, and hurt are fully out of our control.
 We cannot bend conceptions to match our projections, when it must be the other way around.